 The orders are worth about 14 billion euros ($19 billion) in catalogue prices, but airlines usually get a discount for orders of such magnitude.

-Currently, the German flagship carrier operates 107 aircraft on its long-haul flights.
+Currently, the German flag carrier operates 107 aircraft on its long-haul flights.

 Goal - fuel efficiency